dennypradipta/symon/docs/dokku-deployment.md

 7. Deploy the app!

-    There are two ways to do deployment: Git and Docker Image deployment.
+    There are two ways to do deployment: Git and Docker deployment.

     a.
 Git Deployment